Gouthamraju13/Tasty-Kitchens/README.md

 **Goutham Raju**

-Frontend Developer

 ---

 ## 📄 License

-This project was developed for educational and portfolio purposes.
+This project was developed for educational purpose.

 ---